 The most expensive cuts, which you’re not paying more for (as explained in episode 214) when you butcher or purchase a whole animal, you pay the same per pound for all the cuts), but the most expensive cuts are in the center – the loin and rib section.
 They are more tender than the outer sections.

 If you think about it, the out section, legs, and neck which they move have more muscles and muscles mean firmer.
 Therefore usually they’re tougher.
 If you have them aged as I recommended, it does help tenderizes the firmer cuts of meat.

 You pay the farmer per pound of the hanging weight, meaning that after the animal has been gutted.
 There is a separate fee that goes to the butcher.
 There’s a kill fee.
 If you do half the beef, then you pay half the kill fee, and so on.
 Then there’s a per pound cut and wrap.
 To give you an idea, our fee to the butcher was $0.65 per pound.

-Now that we’ve covered what the primal cuts and sub primal cuts are, we’ll get into the actual cuts of meat that are available to you.
-You have a lot of different cuts that you can get from the center, but usually there are more cuts per area of meat than you’ll be able to get.
-This might be a bit confusing but a butcher will walk you through if you have questions when your doing your cut and wrap order.
+Now that we’ve covered what the primal cuts and sub-primal cuts are, we’ll get into the actual cuts of meat that are available to you.
+You have a lot of different cuts that you can get from the center, but usually, there are more cuts per area of meat than you’ll be able to get.
+This might be a bit confusing but a butcher will walk you through if you have questions when you’re doing your cut and wrap order.